Khrall/ordo/photos/server/README.md

 This library in turn also uses [class-validator](https://github.com/typestack/class-validator) which allows us to define and automatically validate the expected bodies of POST/PUT requests, based on a class definition such as `PhotoObject.ts`.

-Finally, the actual files are hosted by a [minio](https://docs.minio.io/) file-server (see [minio-js](https://github.com/minio/minio-js) for js-documentation).
+The actual files are hosted by a [minio](https://docs.minio.io/) file-server (see [minio-js](https://github.com/minio/minio-js) for js-documentation).
 Photos Server only handles the generation of pre-signed URLs that can be used to send requests to the `minio` server on the user's client (See: [minio pre-signed urls](https://docs.minio.io/docs/upload-files-from-browser-using-pre-signed-urls.html)).

+Any additional metadata about the photos is stored on a [mongo](https://www.mongodb.com/) database.
+This allows us to query based on the different properties of our photos.

 ## Endpoints